PROTECTING

 Rössing Uranium is located in an arid environment and the climatic conditions make dust an inevitable reality.
 Dust emissions are of concern to the residents of Arandis and Swakopmund, especially when high velocity winds occur during the winter months.

-Two types of dust are measured: firstly, a very fine dust (invisible to the naked eye) that is comprised of particulate matter less than 10 micron (known as PM10); and secondly, fallout dust, which is visible to the naked eye and is comprised of lager particles, but also includes PM10.
+Two types of dust are measured: firstly, a very fine dust (invisible to the naked eye) that is comprised of particulate matter less than 10 micron (known as PM10); and secondly, fallout dust, which is visible to the naked eye and is comprised of larger particles, but also includes PM10.

 All measured deposition rates were well below the selected or adopted SA NDCR standard.